smart-data-models/dataModel.OSLO/BicycleParkingStation/doc/spec_DE.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity type.
-It has to be BicycleParkingStation'
+      description: Property.
+NGSI Entity type.
+It has to be BicycleParkingStation
       enum:
         - BicycleParkingStation
       type: string